eirgnkl/pipeline/README.md

-## Pipeline for Metabolite Prediction from Gene Expression (with feature preprocessing)
+## 🐍Snakemake Pipeline for Metabolite Prediction from Gene Expression (with feature preprocessing)

 This repository contains a Snakemake pipeline for predicting **metabolic distribution from gene expression data** using several **machine learning models** and **feature selection techniques**.

 ## 🏗️Pipeline Structure